-A canvas carrier is a less common piece of plein air equipment than brushes or easels: some inexperienced painters haven’t even heard of the thing…
+A canvas carrier is a less common piece of plein air equipment than brushes or easels; some inexperienced painters haven’t even heard of it.

-Guys, it’s really convenient!
-It protects wet artworks from snow, rain, dust and too curious passers-by. 🙂
+It’s really convenient, though!
+It protects wet artwork from snow, rain, dust and overly curious passers-by. 🙂

 The Three Types of Carriers

-There aren’t fundamental design differences between different carriers: all of them look like cases/bags with inside separators; you just slide a new oil landscape between the dividers and shut the lid.
+There are few fundamental design differences between different carriers: all of them look like cases or bags with inside separators; you just slide a new oil landscape between the dividers and shut the lid.

-What you should focus your attention while choosing one of the items is its material.
+What you should focus your attention on while choosing a carrier is its material.

 A good example of affordable carriers is the bags by the company Guerrilla Painter (China).

 Such carriers – both Handy Porters and the others – usually weigh only 3-12 oz.
-That’s an important advantage since plein air stuff can be heavy enough.
+That’s an important advantage, since plein air equipment can be heavy enough.

-With regard to disadvantages, items of the sort require delicate handling.
+With regard to disadvantages, these items require delicate handling.
 Cardboard is easy to tear.

 I would purchase a Handy Porter if I wanted to spend a plein air weekend far from my city.

-Polypropylene plastic storages are relatively cheap and compact.
+Polypropylene plastic storage solutions are relatively cheap and compact.

 They only allow you to transport the works created during a painting session.
-For instance, the carriers RayMar (the USA) features three compartments.
+For instance, the RayMar career (USA) features three compartments.

 Plastic is lightweight, waterproof and serviceable, but the material cannot be described as luxurious.

-High-priced wooden carriers look solid – it’s nice to take them in hands.
-They may be capacious: some of the cases organize 8pcs canvas board of the most popular sizes.
+High-priced wooden carriers look solid – it’s nice to take them with you.
+They may be roomy; some of the cases organize up to 8 pieces of canvas board in the most popular sizes.

-Big wet painting boxes made of basswood laminate or beech wood often have a nice, sturdy leather handle and an adjustable linen shoulder straps; small items are often designed without handles.
+Large painting boxes made of basswood laminate or beechwood often have a nice, sturdy leather handle and adjustable linen shoulder straps; small items are often designed without handles.

-The storages fulfill their function very well, keep artworks safe and secure.
-However, they are slightly heavyish.
+The carriers fulfill their function very well, keeping artworks safe and secure.
+However, they are slightly heavy.

-Jack Richeson & Co. (the USA), mentioned above Guerrilla Painter produce the carriers.
+Jack Richeson & Co.
+(USA) and previously mentioned Guerrilla Painter produce these carriers.